Magmathrower-spec/MP/README.md

 This is my tables from my database.
+Press view in code to view better.

 mysql> DESC logs;
 +---------------+--------------+------+-----+---------+----------------+